top of page

 The disaster occurred during a Third Division game between Bradford and Lincoln when the wooden roof of Valley Parade’s Main Stand accidentally caught fire and spread rapidly.
 56 people lost their lives in the tragedy and at least 265 were injured.
 It remains one of the worst disasters in British sporting history and led to rigid new safety standards in stadiums up and down the United Kingdom.

-The Stacey West Stand has a similar colour scheme to that of the Lincolnshire Co-operative Stand, but there are no turnstiles along its outer walls.
+The Stacey West Stand has a similar colour scheme to that of the GBM Stand, but there are no turnstiles along its outer walls.
 Entrances instead can be found in both the northeast and northwest corners.
 Gates 11-14 are over at the ground's northwest corner and are for normally for home supporter use*, whilst Gates 4-8 are at the ground's northeast corner and are for away supporter use.

 Lincoln have a large car park out beyond the back of the Stacey West Stand and food stalls are often set up along the back wall which fans can use before heading into the stadium itself.
 What you will often find however is that this area is usually fenced off and only fans who have tickets for the Stacey West Stand are allowed to go into there.

 *With the Stacey West Stand being used for away supporters, the amount of the stand allocated to travelling supporters depends on the expected size of the crowd.
-Lincoln will split the stand between home and away supporters when the stand is fully made available for away supporters to use.
+Lincoln will split the stand between home and away supporters when the stand isn't fully made available for away supporters to use.
 On occasions like this, Gates 11-14 are for entrance into the home section of the stand and Gates 4-8 are for entrance into the away section of the stand.

 Sincil Bank’s eastern side is split into three stands.